 As well as the attributes generic to all Bachelor of Design alumni, graduates from the Construction major will have demonstrated:

-- an in-depth knowledge of the fundamentals of construction management within the broader context of the natural, designed and built environment.
+- An in-depth knowledge of the fundamentals of construction management within the broader context of the natural, designed and built environment.

-- design skills to enable the proposal and testing of effective construction techniques and management strategies to be used to deliver domestic, commercial and industrial building types both locally and globally.
+- Design skills to enable the proposal and testing of effective construction techniques and management strategies to be used to deliver domestic, commercial and industrial building types both locally and globally.

-- an understanding of stakeholder roles within construction companies and the broader designed and built environment.
+- An understanding of stakeholder roles within construction companies and the broader designed and built environment.

-- cognitive, design interpretative, technical, interpersonal, professional, business and management skills that demonstrate the ability to synthesize complex information then plan, organise, lead and control a construction project to completion within cost, time and quality parameters.
+- Cognitive, design interpretative, technical, interpersonal, professional, business and management skills that demonstrate the ability to synthesize complex information then plan, organise, lead and control a construction project to completion within cost, time and quality parameters.

-- a critical appreciation of the social, economic, environmental, ethical, cultural and political context in which the construction industry operates.
+- A critical appreciation of the social, economic, environmental, ethical, cultural and political context in which the construction industry operates.

-- knowledge of the structural design principles and material properties for the construction of residential, commercial and industrial buildings and the construction practices associated with these.
+- Knowledge of the structural design principles and material properties for the construction of residential, commercial and industrial buildings and the construction practices associated with these.

-- understanding of construction management theory and its application to the production of the built environment particularly from a cost, time, design integrity and quality and sustainability perspective
+- Understanding of construction management theory and its application to the production of the built environment particularly from a cost, time, design integrity and quality and sustainability perspective.

-- the ability to interpret project design, construction and related documentation and communicate various construction alternatives through written reports, sketches, drawings and verbal presentations.
+- The ability to interpret project design, construction and related documentation and communicate various construction alternatives through written reports, sketches, drawings and verbal presentations.

-- an appreciation of the common tools and methods used to measure, quantify and estimate the cost of building works and the ability to produce a priced bill of quantities.
+- An appreciation of the common tools and methods used to measure, quantify and estimate the cost of building works and the ability to produce a priced bill of quantities.

-- a general knowledge of the mandatory contractual procedures for administering the total project from inception to completion.
+- A general knowledge of the mandatory contractual procedures for administering the total project from inception to completion.

-- ability to work effectively both independently and in collaborative team situations in designing and evaluating appropriate construction solutions
+- Ability to work effectively both independently and in collaborative team situations in designing and evaluating appropriate construction solutions.

-- an ability to pursue further study in accredited construction management and quantity surveying post graduate degrees.
+- An ability to pursue further study in accredited construction management and quantity surveying post graduate degrees.

-- ability to communicate well and appropriately with peers and a broad array of construction stakeholders and leaders in the industry
+- Ability to communicate well and appropriately with peers and a broad array of construction stakeholders and leaders in the industry.

-Last updated: 29 July 2020
+Last updated: 29 April 2021